lincc-frameworks-mask-incubator/gundam/docs/introduction.rst

 code will: (1) calculate projected correlation function at each radial bin, and (2) sum each contribution.
-This can be different from adding the counts from all radial bins and then applying the estimator because empty bins are not neccesarly the same in the DD, RR and DR terms.
+This can be different from adding the counts from all radial bins and then applying the estimator because empty bins are not necessarily the same in the DD, RR and DR terms.
 A single fat bin will have higher signal and less noise, especially at small separations.